Quantized Evolution Strategies: High-precision Fine-tuning of Quantized LLMs at Low-precision Cost: Introduction

 This paper introduces Quantized Evolution Strategies (QES; Figure~\ref{fig:overview}), a novel optimization paradigm designed to perform full-parameter fine-tuning directly on the quantized model.
-By bridging quantized evolution with signal processing principles, specifically Delta-Sigma modulation \cite{delta-sigma, razavi2016delta}, it proposes an accumulated error feedback mechanism that allows the optimizer to sense and traverse high-precision gradients even in ultra-low bit settings (e.g., four-bit integers denoted as INT4).
-This mechanism mirrors historical techniques in communication-efficient training, such as 1-bit stochastic gradient descent \cite{seide20141, Strom2015error-feedback, karimireddy2019error}, but adapts them for the first time to the strict constraints of backpropagation-free quantized optimization.
-Furthermore, to address the memory overhead of tracking these error residuals, \textit{Stateless Seed Replay} mechanism is introduced.
-It reconstructs optimization states on-the-fly reducing GPU memory requirements of QES to low-precision inference level.
+By bridging quantized evolution with signal processing principles, specifically Delta-Sigma modulation \citep{delta-sigma, razavi2016delta}, it proposes an accumulated error feedback mechanism that allows the optimizer to sense and traverse high-precision update trajectories even in ultra-low bit settings (e.g., four-bit integers denoted as INT4).
+This mechanism mirrors historical techniques in communication-efficient training, such as 1-bit stochastic gradient descent \citep{seide20141, Strom2015error-feedback, karimireddy2019error}, but adapts them for the first time to the strict constraints of backpropagation-free quantized optimization.
+Furthermore, to address the memory overhead of tracking these error residuals, the \textit{Stateless Seed Replay} mechanism is introduced.
+It reconstructs optimization states on-the-fly, reducing GPU memory requirements of QES to inference level of the low-precision quantized model.

-The paper makes three main contributions: \begin{enumerate} \item \textbf{A Mechanism for Optimization in Quantized Space:} QES enables fine-tuning of LLMs directly within their low-precision quantized weights, yet maintains high-precision learning dynamics.
+The paper makes three main contributions: \begin{enumerate}[leftmargin=15pt] \item \textbf{A Mechanism for Optimization in Quantized Space:} QES enables fine-tuning of LLMs directly within their low-precision quantized weights, yet maintains high-precision learning dynamics.
 Unlike gradient-based methods that require differentiable operations, QES utilizes accumulated error feedback to ensure progress on low-precision non-differentiable landscapes. \item \textbf{Inference-Level Memory Footprint:} By replacing the storage of high-precision optimizer states with stateless seed replay, QES reduces GPU memory consumption to the order of low-precision inference.
-This level allows full-parameter learning on hardware that previously could only accommodate quantized inference. \item \textbf{Overcoming Gradient Stagnation and Discretization inaccuracy:} QES resolves two challenges for optimization in quantized space: (1) stagnation of learning due to small gradient signals, and (2) inaccurate parameter updates due to gradient discretization errors. \end{enumerate}
+This level allows full-parameter learning on hardware that previously could only accommodate quantized inference. \item \textbf{Overcoming Gradient Stagnation and Discretization inaccuracy:} QES resolves two challenges for optimization in quantized space: (1) stagnation of learning due to small gradient signals, and (2) inaccurate parameter updates due to discretization errors. \end{enumerate}